Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- At home this year, Chicago has two wins against the spread and is 2-5 overall.
+- At home this season, Chicago has two wins against the spread and is 2-5 overall.

-- In seven home games this year, Chicago has gone over the total twice.
+- Chicago has hit the over twice in seven home games this year.

-- New York is 3-5 against the spread, and 1-7 overall, on the road.

-- This season, in eight away games, New York has hit the over five times.
+- In five of eight away games this year, New York has hit the over.

 Powered by Data Skrive.